godotengine/godot-docs/tutorials/2d/custom_drawing_in_2d.rst

 ----

 Godot has nodes to draw sprites, polygons, particles, and all sort of stuff.
-For far most cases this is enough, but not always.
+For most cases this is enough, but not always.
 If something desired is not supported, and before crying in fear, angst and range because a node to draw that-specific-something does not exist.. it would be good to know that it is possible to easily make any 2D node (be it